 - 11.1.
-As of 1 January 2022, the FEI can, with the prior agreement of the relevant Organising Committee, apply a new scoring system on a trial basis at selected CAI1, CAI2 and CAI3 (excluding FEI World Cup Qualifiers) events.
+As of 1 January 2022, the FEI can, with the prior agreement of the relevant Organising Committee, apply a new scoring system on a trial basis at selected CAI1\, CAI2\ and CAI3\ (excluding FEI World Cup Qualifiers) events.
 Where an Event has been selected for the trial of the new scoring system, the Schedule of the Event must make it clear that the new scoring system will be used at the Event. - 11.2.
 The details/explanation of the new scoring system will be published on the Driving page of inside.fei.org.
-The FEI, in consultation with the FEI Driving Committee, can make revisions to the new scoring system from time to time provided that any changes must also be published on the Driving page. - 11.3.
-If the FEI Driving Committee and the FEI decides that the trial of the new scoring system has been successful, it will be proposed for inclusion in the FEI Driving Rules 2023
+The FEI, in consultation with the FEI Driving Committee, can make revisions to the new scoring system periodically and any changes will be updated and re-published on the Driving page.

+If the FEI Driving Committee and the FEI decides that the trial of the new scoring system has been successful, it will be proposed for inclusion in the FEI Driving Rules 2024.